santi-nue/LeafletForBlazorTracking/README.md

 One of the first tracking tools is Nearby Points Tracking.
 ## Nearby Points Tracking

-Nearby Points Tracking is a tool with which the user can be warned when two or more positions (vehicles) come close to each other.
+This analysis tool can be configured to trigger whenever points (vehicles) from the map are close to each other at distances less than or equal to a threshold value.
 The approach of two or more positions (vehicles) has the effect of triggering a method that can issue alerts or highlight the positions (vehicles) on the map.
 In the image below you can see such an example:

 ![nearbyTrackingIoT22](https://github.com/ichim/LeafletForBlazorTracking/assets/8348463/46f3aac5-0141-47dd-b155-08f362408626)